 Thanks to the Tulsa Artist Fellowship & Public Radio Tulsa for supporting Focus: Black Oklahoma.

 Join our live audience at Woody Guthrie Center every third Saturday of the month, for our Real Talk: Voicing the Margins series!
-Brought to you by Tulsa Artist Fellowship, Tri-City Collective, Folk Alliance International & Woody Guthrie Center.
+Brought to you by Tulsa Artist Fellowship, Tri-City Collective, Folk Alliance International, Woody Guthrie Center & The Black Wall Street Times.
 Visit our Real Talk page for more information.